pythonindia/inpycon-blog/content/blog/2024/cfp-logo-announcement.md

 A 1-3 minute video to be recorded, preferably in portrait mode.

 2. **Upload to YouTube**
 The video must be uploaded on YouTube.
-If you want to prevent other people from finding it, mark it as unlisted.
+If you want to prevent others from finding it, mark it unlisted.
 Don't mark it as private or disallow embedding, or we won't be able to see it. ​

 3. **Only you talking about your talk**
 The video should contain nothing except you talking about your talk.​ Try to make a video that holds our attention and helps us understand your talk more deeply.